Ham and Cabbage Soup

 But the secret to this recipe is making homemade ham broth.
 Oh my goodness, I didn’t discover ham broth until I was in my twenties, and it pretty much changed my life.
 Ham broth is my absolute favorite broth to cook with, because it’s nice and naturally salty and amazingly flavorful.
 And it’s really inexpensive and easy to make when you just simmer some ham hocks in water for a few hours.
 Trust me — you’ve gotta try it.
 It is comfort food at its best.

 Speaking of comfort food, I’m excited to say that we are going to be giving away 10 copies of the Cooking For Comfort ECookbook from the National Pork Board.
 A bunch of my favorite food bloggers have contributed recipes to the project, along with Chef Michelle Bernstein (James Beard Award winner) and Ray Lampe (BBQ expert).
-You can download the eCookbook here, or follow the giveaway steps below to enter for a chance to win two hard copies of the cookbook — one to keep, and one to give away to a friend.

 So cheers to comfort food on chilly months!
 Hope that you are all staying warm and enjoying the holiday season. :)